F2A85-M fails to detect 24-32GB of RAM properly

 And from testing these modules in another machine I found out that they are sort of "grade b" items, since they run stable only at 1333MHz while they are specified to be working at 1600MHz.
 I assume this is also what is causing the issues in Coreboot.

-#4 Updated by Kyösti Mälkki almost 3 years ago
+#4 Updated by Kyösti Mälkki about 4 years ago

 I need to modify source tree to get extended debugging about DIMMs.
 In the meantime, you can post the serial console output of coreboot here.